APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 The throughput for the Asymmetric Pipelining system in this decode-only context is $\frac{N_{Gtotal} + N_{Ctotal}}{T_{overlap}}$.
 For the GPU-only case, to process a comparable unit of $N_{Gtotal}$ tokens (representing the GPU's attention work), the throughput is $\frac{N_{Gtotal}}{T_{gpuonly}}$.
 For Asymmetric Pipelining to provide a speedup over a GPU-only approach for this decode workload, its throughput must be higher:

 Performing algebraic transformations on Inequality~\eqref{eq:inequal_throughput_ap_model}, we arrive at the condition required for Asymmetric Pipelining to be beneficial:

 This Inequality~\eqref{eq:final_condition_ap_model} is crucial for APEX's scheduler.
 It indicates that the effectiveness of Asymmetric Pipelining for decode-only batches depends on the GPU-to-CPU attention speed ratio ($N_G/N_C$) and the system's characteristic ratio of linear operation time to attention time ($T_{glinear}/T_{gatt}$).
-For typical $T_{gatt}/T_{glinear}$ ratios (between 0.5 and 1.5), $N_G/N_C$ must generally be less than \textasciitilde7.5.
-This implies CPU attention speed ($N_C$) must be at least \textasciitilde13\% of GPU attention speed ($N_G$) for this pipelining strategy to compensate for its overheads.
+For typical $T_{gatt}/T_{glinear}$ ratios (between 0.5 and 1.5), $N_G/N_C$ must generally be less than 7.5 to gain the speedup.
+This implies CPU attention speed ($N_C$) must be at least 13\% of GPU attention speed ($N_G$) for this pipelining strategy to compensate for its overheads.
 Given that empirical measurements show $N_C$ is often less than 10\% of $N_G$ (as noted in Section~\ref{sec:motiv}), Inequality~\eqref{eq:final_condition_ap_model} is rarely satisfied in decode-only scenarios.
-Thus, this model guides the APEX scheduler to employ Asymmetric Pipelining for decode-only batches sparingly, only when the condition holds, and to otherwise prefer strategies like Asynchronous Overlap.
-For mixed workloads involving prefill, a modified version of this inequality (as detailed in Algorithm~\ref{alg:scheduling}) is used, accounting for the different timing characteristics.
+Thus, this model guides the APEX scheduler to employ Asymmetric Pipelining for decode-only batches sparingly, only when the condition holds, and to otherwise choose Asynchronous Overlap.

+For mixed workloads involving both prefill and decode requests, APEX extends this analytical framework by accounting for the different computational characteristics of prefill operations.
+In mixed workload scenarios, the pipeline structure accommodates both prefill and decode phases, leading to a modified cycle time.
+The effective cycle time becomes:

+where $T_{glinear\_pref}$ and $T_{gatt\_pref}$ represent the GPU computation times for linear operations and self-attention during the prefill phase, respectively.

+Substituting this modified $T_{overlap}$ and running time into the throughput inequality framework established in Equation~\eqref{eq:inequal_throughput_ap_model}, the condition for beneficial Asymmetric Pipelining in mixed workloads becomes:

+This extended model enables APEX's scheduler to make informed decisions about when to employ Asymmetric Pipelining versus Asynchronous Overlap for mixed workloads, taking into account the additional computational overhead introduced by prefill operations.
+Since prefill operations typically have longer execution times than decode operations, the extended cycle time often makes the inequality more favorable for Asymmetric Pipelining, as the CPU has more time to perform useful work within each pipeline iteration.